Bought with a Price

-"I have come as Light into the world, so that everyone who believes in Me may not remain in darkness."
+"I have come as the Light into the world, so that everyone who believes in Me may not remain in the darkness."

 1 John 1:7 Fellowship in the LightThe believer who operates in the Light is in fellowship with God the Father, who is also in the Light.
 The believer is in the Light because he has accepted the redemption solution.
 The blood of Jesus purifies him from all sin.
 To be purified from sin after Salvation, the believer must Rebound.
 The believer who is purified from his sin also has the Light of God.
 He is redeemed from darkness.

 But if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus, His Son, purifies us from all sin.